 The BBB has closed 245 complaints against Performant Financial Corporation in the past three years, with 36 closed in the past twelve months.
 The majority of complaints have alleged problems with advertising and sales, with most of the remainder fairly evenly split between billing and collection issues and problems with customer service.Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 105 complaints against Performant.
 Justia lists at least 5 cases of civil litigation naming Performant as a defendant.

 Performant Recovery Inc

 Livermore, CA 94551-9480

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+They’re legit.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Performant would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!